ChrisCummins/phd/tools/format/README.md

 ## Install

-Download a binary from the
+Download an archive from the
-[release page](https://github.com/ChrisCummins/format/releases) and put it in your `$PATH`.
+[release page](https://github.com/ChrisCummins/format/releases) and extract it in your `$PATH`.

-Requires Python >= 3.6 and sqlite.
+Requires Python >= 3.7 and sqlite.
 Syntax-specific formatters may have additional dependencies:

 * **Java** files require a host java.